BloodyRum/ZTransport/README.md

 These features are **not yet present**, but are planned to be added some day:

 - Transporting solids along conveyors
-- Transporting solids through "drop boxes"
 - **Z Power Sender** working more like a Transformer than a Battery (and multiple versions of it at different power ratings)
-- "Ghost" images of **Z** buildings in other colonies that don't yet have a counterpart in the current colony (to make lining things up easier)
-- Better error messages
-- Integrated server
 - Optional game speed syncing, for players who would rather annoy each other than *slightly* cheat time in a game whose plot revolves around a giant apocalyptic time anomaly...

 # Legalese